-Chapters 2 through 11, and maps in Part I, as well a Part II, constitute the operative portions of the Official Plan.
-Chapter 1 of Part I, appendices, photos, illustrations, and graphics are provided for information purposes and are not operative parts of the Official Plan.
-Terms in italicized text are defined in the Definitions section of Chapter 11.
+Chapters 2 through 10, and maps in Part I, as well as Parts II and III, constitute the operative portions of the Official Plan.
+Chapter 1 of Part I, appendices and sidebar text or graphics are provided for information purposes and are not operative parts of the Official Plan.
+Terms in italicized text are defined in the Definitions section of Chapter 10.